spookyuser/instantdb-admin-python/README.md

 # InstantDB Admin Python Client

-A Python client for the InstantDB Admin API, providing functionality for data operations, user management, and file storage.
+A Python client for the [InstantDB](https://www.instantdb.com/) Admin API, providing functionality for data operations, user management, and file storage.

+InstantDB is a realtime database that makes it easy to build collaborative apps.
+This client provides Python developers with access to InstantDB's admin capabilities.

 This client is built based on the [unofficial InstantDB Admin HTTP API](https://www.dropbox.com/scl/fi/2yjy6xvqa0459hqeqg950/Unofficial-Admin-HTTP-API.paper?dl=0) and is adapted from the official TypeScript InstantDB admin client.